7 Ways to Future-Proof your Business VoIP for Hybrid Work

 6. Make the mobile phone a first-class citizen

 Almost every modern worker spends part of the day on a mobile phone, especially when they’re not checking in at a central office.
 The first generation of softphone applications ran on desktop computers and laptops, and computers were used to emulate all the operations of a desktop VoIP phone.
 Most commercial VoIP systems offer mobile apps for Android and iOS devices.
 Some offer the same capabilities as desktop digital phones, while others only provide a subset.
-During the research phase, you should try to gauge how important these characteristics are to different sectors of your workforce.
+During the research phase, you should try to gauge how important these characteristics are to different sectors of your workforce, especially when considering a hybrid VoIP phone system.

 7. Organize your communications